15 Sinus Pressure Points for Instant Relief (With Illustrated Guide)

 - Breathe deeply and slowly throughout

-Facial Pressure Points
+Which Facial Pressure Points Work Best for Sinus Relief?

 1. LI20 – Welcome Fragrance (Yingxiang)